This factsheet was prepared in cooperation with the Council of the Notariats of the EU (CNUE).

 Judicial division proceedings may be terminated and the estate wound up by an arrangement reached by the parties and approved by the court.

-A person becomes an heir or legatee upon the acceptance of succession.
+Succession takes place upon acceptance.
 Prior to the acceptance of succession, the person entitled to inherit assets may administer the estate and bring possessory actions for its preservation.

 By acquiring the relevant share (undivided share) of the estate of the deceased, each heir or legatee acquires a notional share of the testator's assets and debts included in the estate.